Elder Futhark: IPA vowels and consonants

+The following charts show the probable sound values of each rune based upon Proto-Germanic phonology.

+ᛇ has been excluded from the table because what its sound might have been is highly disputed.
+It may have been a diphthong, or it may have been a monophthong falling somewhere within the range of [ɪ] to [æ].
+The only certain fact is that it represented a front vowel.

 Inscription corpus

 Old Futhark inscriptions were found on artifacts scattered between the Carpathians and Lappland, with the highest concentration in Denmark.
 They are usually short inscriptions on jewelry (bracteates, fibulae, belt buckles), utensils (combs, spinning whorls) or weapons (lance tips, seaxes) and were mostly found in graves or bogs.

 Scandinavian inscriptions

 Words frequently appearing in inscriptions on bracteates with possibly magical significance are alu, laþu and laukaz.
 While their meaning is unclear, alu has been associated with "ale, intoxicating drink", in a context of ritual drinking, and laukaz with "leek, garlic", in a context of fertility and growth.
 An example of a longer early inscription is on a 4th-century axe-handle found in Nydam, Jutland: wagagastiz / alu:??hgusikijaz:aiþalataz (wagagastiz "wave-guest" could be a personal name, the rest has been read as alu:wihgu sikijaz:aiþalataz with a putative meaning "wave/flame-guest, from a bog, alu, I, oath-sayer consecrate/fight".
 The obscurity even of emended readings is typical for runic inscriptions that go beyond simple personal names).
 A term frequently found in early inscriptions is Erilaz, apparently describing a person with knowledge of runes.

-The oldest known runic inscription dates to the Roman Iron Age, c.
-1 - 250 CE, and is found on the Svingerud Runestone found in Ringerike, Norway, in Autumn 2021.
-It has several sections, notably a name idiberug (possibly idiberun), which could be interpreted as one of several names, including Idibera, Idibergu, or the family name Idiberung.
-The first three letters of the Elder Futhark, ᚠ (f), ᚢ (u) and ᚦ (th), are also found on the stone.